google/ioweb2015/README.md

 `gulp backend` will build a self-sufficient backend server and place the binary in `backend/bin/server`.

 `gulp backend:test` will run backend server tests.
+If, while working on the backend, you feel tired of running the command again and again, use `gulp backend:test --watch` to watch for file changes and re-run tests automatically.

 To deploy complete application on App Engine: